| 6 August 2024

 About the national vaccination programme

-The national immunisation programme refers to the ongoing routine vaccination schedule – which aims to inoculate the population against certain infections – and the seasonal vaccination drives, which aim to reduce the severity of illness in patients and reduce seasonal pressures on NHS services.
+The national vaccination programme refers to the ongoing routine vaccination schedule – which aims to inoculate the population against certain infections – and the seasonal vaccination drives, which aim to reduce the severity of illness in patients and reduce seasonal pressures on NHS services.

 It is subject to continual evaluation and review by the Joint Committee on Vaccination and Immunisation (JCVI) in response to new and emerging evidence, resulting in regular changes to vaccine policy.
-The routine immunisation schedule was, for example, updated recently to reflect changes to the HPV and shingles programmes.

 Seasonal vaccinations for flu and for COVID-19 are also governed by the green books for each – these provide information, including updates, for healthcare professionals.
-You can see Influenza: the green book, chapter 19 and COVID-19: the green book, chapter 14a
+You can see Influenza: the green book, chapter 19 and COVID-19: the green book, chapter 14a.

 In recent years the programme has undergone significant expansions, and the schedule has become more complex.